Additional Closure Days 2021

 The School/Institute/Department’s normal practice for recognising attendance during the usual Christmas and New Year closure period will apply, to ensure the continuity of research.

 I am a clinical consultant and I may be required to work over the additional and usual Christmas and New Year closure period.
-Will I be entitle to take time back in lieu?
+Will I be entitled to take time back in lieu?

-A Schools or Institute’s usual practice would apply when managing the requirement for clinical consultants to work during the usual Christmas and New Year closure period.
-If you are required to work over the additional three- day closure period, then you would also be entitled to receive time back in lieu.
+A School's or Institute’s usual practice would apply when managing the requirement for clinical consultants to work during the usual Christmas and New Year closure period.
+If you are required to work over the additional two-day closure period, then you would also be entitled to receive time back in lieu.

 I work part time.
 Am I entitled to the additional closure days?

-The 21st, 22nd and 23rd of December fall on a Monday, Tuesday and Wednesday.
+The 22nd and 23rd of December fall on a Wednesday and a Thursday.
 If any of these are days that you would normally work as your part time days per week, you will be entitled to these additional closure day/s, and they are taken on the date of the extended closure.

 As 22nd and 23rd December are exceptional additional closure, part time staff who do not work on these days would not receive additional time back at another time.